build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 - Scaling Up (Vertical) - You can increase the capacity of individual nodes/instances for e.g. upgrade from [Amazon EC2](https://aws.amazon.com/ec2/instance-types/?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) `db.r6g.xlarge` type to `db.r6g.2xlarge`
 - Scaling Out (Horizontal) - You can add more nodes to the cluster

-The requirement to scale *out* might be be driven by few reasons.
+The requirement to scale *out* might be driven by few reasons.

 If you need to tackle a *read heavy* workload, you can choose to add more replica nodes.
 This applies both for a Redis clustered setup (like `MemoryDB`) or a non-clustered  primary-replica mode as in the case of [ElastiCache with cluster mode disabled](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Replication.Redis-RedisCluster.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq).